 Phase 1 Environmental Site Assessment (Phase I ESA)

 A Phase 1 Environmental Site Assessment is a scientific report following ASTM Standards that evaluate the environmental risks and liabilities of a property.
 It is often referred to as a Phase I ESA or Phase I Environmental Assessment, and can be part of the real estate due diligence process.
 To start, a Phase 1 ESA studies the historical and current land uses of a property.
 Additionally, it documents the likelihood of contamination.
-And modernly, it considers outside and nearby contamination sources.
+Modernly, it considers outside and nearby contamination sources.
 For instance, an apartment complex today may have been a gas station 90 years ago.
-And the property may still have underground storage tanks and contamination.
-Updated January 2, 2024.
+The property may still have underground storage tanks and contamination.
+Updated April 11, 2024.

 Phase I ESA Federal Standards & Guidelines